Angular

 Controller to be injected into tests, that allows for mocking and flushing of requests.

 Since HttpClient is available only starting with Angular 4.3, the following applies to Angular 4.3+.
-Have a look at this introduction if you’re new to unit testing in Angular.
+Have a look at if you’re new to unit testing in Angular.

 Service + Component